KiandaBPM/docs/content/docs/platform/connectors/file-system.md

 typora-root-url: ..\..\..\..\static
 ---

-A File System data connector allows you to use your local file system as a data sources for your Kianda forms or dashboards.
+A **File system** data connector allows you to use your local file system as a data source for your Kianda forms or dashboards.
 This means that as your processes are running they will use the information from the local file system or depending on the process, update or delete information at in the local file system location.
-Any Create, Read, Update and Delete (CRUD) operations performed in Kianda, will be reflected automatically and in real-time in your local system.
+Kianda has the ability to extract files, navigate subfolders and write new files into the directory.
+This includes local file and internet file systems.

+Using this type of datasource is useful when you want Kianda to have access to your directory, to extract and read files as well as writing files to the directory.